jonjack/playground/docs/actions.md

 The Play framework takes care of passing a HTTP `Request` object in, and you just need to take care of the implementing whatever logic is needed to build the `Result` that Play then takes care of returning back to the calling client.

+## How do Actions get invoked ?

+Here is an overview of how an `Action` gets called:-

+1. The main entrypoint for any Play application is [HttpRequestHandler](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87).
+The [DefaultHttpRequestHandler](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) calls the Router to try and match a handler for the request ie. the Action method is the handler

 #### The Details